MEI-ASD-2023/project-phase-02-patch/README.md

 The framework uses to the [Netty framework](https://netty.io) to support inter-process communication through sockets (although it was designed to hide this from the programmer).
 The framework will be discussed in the labs.
 An example application will be provided that is responsible for generating and logging messages in the system.

 The javadoc of the framework can be found here: <https://asc.di.fct.unl.pt/~jleitao/babel/>.
-A more detailed description can be found in the slides provided in the [additional docs](./docs/babel-slides.pdf)
+A more detailed description can be found in the slides provided in the [additional docs](./docs/babel-slides.pdf).
+Example code for running a broadcast algorithm is provided in the base [source code](./src/asd-project1-base/) folder.

 The framework was specifically designed thinking about two complementary goals: $i)$ quick design and implementation of efficient distributed protocols; and $ii)$ teaching distributed algorithms in advanced courses.
 A significant effort was made to make it such that the code maps closely to protocols descriptions using (modern) pseudo-code.
 The goal is that you can focus on the key aspects of the protocols, their operation, and their correctness, and that you can easily implement and execute such protocols.